 - 50+ available marketing apps available on the Wix App Market

-It is once again a tie in the GoDaddy vs. Wix comparison.
+It is once again a tie.
 Wix offers its Email marketing service and offers its subscribers ad voucher discounts, while GoDaddy offers seamless integration with social media, email marketing, and more tools and features built-in and useful for marketing your website, brand, or the products you are selling.

 SEO can be a difficult concept to grasp for people who are newbies in search engine optimization.

-Thankfully, both GoDaddy and Wix have nifty SEO wizards, which will help guide you through the process of optimizing the content of your site in order to improve its rankings in Google, Bing, and other search engines.
+Thankfully, both have nifty SEO wizards, which will help guide you through the process of optimizing the content of your site in order to improve its rankings in Google, Bing, and other search engines.

 GoDaddy SEO notes